jtbrown6/language-platform/README.md

 ## Usage

+1. When you first access the application, you'll be prompted to enter a password
+2. Enter the password (default is `spanish123`) to gain access to the application
-- Type or paste text in the editor.
+3. Type or paste text in the editor
-- Select a word or phrase and use the Define, Conjugate, or Pronounce buttons to get more information.
+4. Select a word or phrase and use the Define, Conjugate, or Pronounce buttons to get more information
-- Use the language dropdown to switch between Spanish, French, and Portuguese.
-- Click "Get Assistance" to receive suggestions for improving your text.
+5. Click "Get Assistance" to receive suggestions for improving your text

+Note: The authentication status is stored in your browser's session storage, so you won't need to re-enter the password until you close your browser.

 ## Customization